ibalampanis/ai-ethics/guide.md

 *Image taken from [https://apptunix.com/](https://www.apptunix.com/blog/ai-in-healthcare-benefits-applications-and-cases/)*

+### AI in Democracy
+Artificial Intelligence (AI) poses significant challenges to democratic governance, raising concerns about its potential to undermine essential democratic principles and institutions.
+While AI offers promises of efficiency, innovation, and convenience, its unchecked deployment can erode democratic norms and endanger the foundations of democratic societies.
+One of the primary threats AI poses to democracy is its capacity to facilitate the spread of disinformation and misinformation.
+AI-powered algorithms can amplify false narratives, manipulate public opinion, and polarize societies by tailoring content to individual preferences, creating filter bubbles, and fostering echo chambers.
+This phenomenon undermines the public's ability to access accurate information, compromises informed decision-making, and weakens trust in democratic institutions.
+Moreover, AI-enabled surveillance technologies raise serious concerns about privacy rights and civil liberties, infringing upon individuals' freedoms and rights to privacy.
+Mass surveillance programs, facilitated by AI algorithms, can enable governments and authoritarian regimes to monitor and control citizens' behavior, stifling dissent and political opposition.
+The proliferation of facial recognition systems, predictive policing algorithms, and social credit scoring mechanisms threatens to create a surveillance state, undermining fundamental democratic principles such as freedom of expression and association.

 ### Social Governance
 More and more countries and governments are interested in using Artificial Intelligence in order to better rule their countries.
 Focusing on the example